 Have measures been taken to protect data from loss and accidental deletion?
 YES

 - Adoption of rules for data protection and backups

 - Smoke detectors in the server room

 - Storing data backups in different areas with fire-fighting equipment

 - Organizing regular safety training

 Are there rules for reviewing, evaluating and assessment of the effectiveness of data security measures?
+YES

 - Internal policies for the processing of personal data and their regular updating